Critical Email Marketing Do’s and Don’ts for Professional Services

 This list of do’s and don’ts will help you break free from the constant “should I?” or “shouldn’t I?” questions about email marketing.

-The reasons behind this “do” are pretty obvious: the more clients and leads you have on your email subscription list, the more people you can connect with through your email marketing campaigns.
+The reasons behind this “do” are pretty obvious: the more clients and prospects you have on your mailable list, the more people you can connect with through your email marketing campaigns.

-Gate your educational content with a registration form to grow your list of subscribers who have already shown interest in your services.
-Include a button on your website for visitors to easily subscribe and encourage them “not to miss out!” on quality subscriber content.
+Gate your premium educational content with a registration form to grow your list of subscribers who have already consumed your open-access, undated content.
+Include a button on your website for visitors to easily subscribe and encourage them “not to miss out!” on quality new content.

 DON’T: Buy a Purchased List of Contacts